 Department of Surgery, Monash University

-Supervisor of Bachelor of Medical Science and Master of Surgery research students
+Supervisor of Master of Surgery and Bachelor of Medical Science research students

 Associate Professor Grummet believes that the best patient care can be delivered now and into the future by upholding the three pillars of surgery – clinical care, education and research – and that all three are best performed by the practising urological surgeon.